← Back to 史記

 20

-Yi Yin became a cook, Bai Li Xi became a captive—all the paths by which they petitioned their superiors.
-Therefore these two men, both sages, yet could not avoid debasing their persons and entering the world in such filth—then this is not what able service establishes.
+yiyin became a cook, Baili Xi became a captive—all the paths by which they petitioned their superiors.
+Therefore, although these two men were both sages, they still could not avoid debasing themselves and entering the world through such sordid means.
+This was not something they did because they loved office.

 21